Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 A three position drum roller window (<num>3</num>) with matching analog knob used to enter the altitude of either the Radar initial Point or the actual target itself, and is referenced in increments of 100'.
 Fractional values can be entered as described previously.
-This value can be changed once Radar Identification Point (RIP) or Visual Identification Point (VIP) is properly defined to increase release system accuracy.
+This value can be changed once the Radar Identification Point (RIP) or the Visual Identification Point (VIP) is properly defined to increase release system accuracy.

 ### Drag Coefficient Control